 Responsibilities: The Research Committee (RC) advises the Dean on matters related to the research enterprise.
 This advisement shall include Identification and consideration of research areas for development, especially with regard to the establishment of interdisciplinary and professional development programs; Identification of facilities and equipment needed for replacement and development; Administration and monitoring of grant assistance programs; Development, management, and oversight of research lectures/retreats; Identification and screening of nominees for awards when SHSU-COM is limited in the number of nominees allowed.
-This council also makes recommendations to the Dean regarding all procedures germane to the conduct of research by faculty, staff and students of the College.
+This committee also makes recommendations to the Dean regarding all procedures germane to the conduct of research by faculty, staff, and students of the College.
 Such procedures shall include but not be limited to the equitable use of facilities controlled by the College, distribution of intramural funds to support new and continuing projects, establishment and maintenance of student research initiatives, and all other matters that may be referred to the committee by the dean.
-The RAC shall not be responsible for the activities of the Institutional Review Board but shall support same as requested.
+The RC shall not be responsible for the activities of the Institutional Review Board but shall support the same as requested.

-Composition and Terms: The Research Advisory Council is composed of the Dean, Associate Deans of Biomedical Sciences and Clinical Affairs, a member from Educational Affairs, two at-large members from any basic science department, two at-large members from any clinical department, two research faculty members from other SHSU colleges, SHSU Authorized Institutional Official for Research, a first year osteopathic medical student, a second year osteopathic medical student, and a librarian.
+Composition and Terms: The Research Committee is composed of the Dean, Associate Deans of Biomedical Sciences and Clinical Affairs, a member from Educational Affairs, two at-large members from any basic science department, two at-large members from any clinical department, two research faculty members from other SHSU colleges, SHSU Authorized Institutional Official for Research, a first-year osteopathic medical student, a second-year osteopathic medical student, and a librarian.
 The Dean of the SHSU-COM may appoint such additional members as may be required to meet the research needs of the College.